Collapsed disc overview

 A collapsed disc is a spinal disc that has lost its normal height due to deterioration of its fibrous outer wall.
 While this degeneration can be related to traumatic injury, it is more frequently a result of wear due to the natural aging process.
 Diminished disc height is most common within the cervical (upper) and lumbar (lower) regions of the spine, where the vertebrae bear significant body weight and are subjected to a wide range of stress-inducing motion.
 A collapsed disc does not necessarily produce symptoms, but if reduced disc height leads to compression of a nerve root or the spinal cord, pain, tingling, numbness or muscle weakness can occur.

-The Mechanics of a disc collapse
+The anatomy of a collapsed disc

-Treating symptoms of a collapsed disc
+Treating the symptoms of a collapsed disc

 While disc degeneration is irreversible, resulting symptoms can often be treated successfully using pain medication, epidural steroid injections, exercise and other nonsurgical methods.
 However, if chronic pain or other nerve compression symptoms persist after several weeks of conservative treatment and surgery does become an option, contact Laser Spine Institute.
 Our minimally invasive spine surgery is performed on an outpatient basis, leading to a reduced risk of complication and no lengthy recovery compared to traditional open neck or back surgery.

 Reach out to our dedicated team today for a no-cost MRI review* to determine if you are a potential candidate for one of our procedures.